-- A. Except for the initial contract, all subsequent notices of renewal shall be signed by the President or his designee and issued to the unit member no later than March 15 to be returned to the Director of Human Resources no later than April 15. - B. In the event the President approves the filling of an opening that is declared a unit position, all qualified candidates shall be subject first to the consideration of a search committee comprised of the appropriate dean/administrator and unit members approved by the Association president.
+- A. Except for the initial contract, all subsequent notices of renewal shall be signed by the President or their designee and issued to the bargaining unit member no later than March 15 to be returned to the Director of Human Resources no later than April 15. - B. In the event the President approves the filling of an opening that is declared a bargaining unit position, all qualified candidates shall be subject first to the consideration of a search committee comprised of the appropriate dean/administrator and bargaining unit members approved by the Association president.
 The Committee shall elect a chairperson, and having interviewed the selected applicants, shall forward the names of acceptable applicants to the appropriate administrator.
-If any applicants are deemed unacceptable, the reasons will be given in writing.
-Final decisions with respect to the appointment of any new employees shall be made by the Board. - C. There shall be a probationary period of three (3) full academic years at the College for each full-time faculty member hired.
-If a probationary employee is not to be reappointed, he shall be advised as early as possible, however, in no event later than March 15.
-While in probationary status, a unit member shall not be denied renewal without just cause stated in writing.
+If any applicants are deemed unacceptable, the reasons will be given in writing. - C. There shall be a probationary period of three (3) full academic years at the College for each full-time faculty member hired.
+If a probationary employee is not to be reappointed, they shall be advised as early as possible, however, in no event later than March 15.
+While in probationary status, a bargaining unit member shall not be denied renewal without just cause stated in writing.
 If the non-renewal is questioned, the matter shall be processed through the grievance procedure (Article XXVI) provided, however, the final step of this type of grievance shall be the last step of the grievance procedure before arbitration.
-Full-time unit members classified as professionals shall be regarded as probationary employees for the first sixty (60) working days of their employment. - D. Upon appointment every full-time faculty member holding rank shall receive an employment contract setting forth his academic rank, salary, term of employment, and discipline.
-All professionals shall receive upon appointment an employment contract setting forth rate of pay, term of employment, and job title. - E. A unit member shall be assigned faculty rank in accordance with the provisions and standards set forth in Exhibit "B" -- Faculty Rank, attached hereto and made a part hereof.
+Full-time bargaining unit members classified as functional analysts, pathway advisors and professionals shall be regarded as probationary employees for the first sixty (60) working days of their employment.

+- D. Upon appointment every full-time faculty member holding rank shall receive an employment contract setting forth their academic rank, salary, term of employment, and discipline.
+All functional analysts and pathway advisors shall receive, upon appointment, an employment contract setting forth their salary, term of employment, and job title and all professionals shall receive upon appointment an employment contract setting forth rate of pay, term of employment, and job title. - E. A bargaining unit member shall be assigned faculty rank in accordance with the provisions and standards set forth in Exhibit "B" -- Faculty Rank, attached hereto and made a part hereof.